javers/javers.github.io/documentation/configuration/index.md

 for existing Value type, for example `BigDecimal`.

-For Values, JaVers simply uses `equals()`, if it isn’t appropriate for you, override it with Custom comparator.
+For Values, JaVers simply uses `equals()`, if it isn’t appropriate for you, override it with a Custom comparator.
-JaVers provides sample Custom comparator which rounds BigDecimals before compare:
+For example, JaVers provides `CustomBigDecimalComparator`, which rounds BigDecimals before compare:

 ```java
 /**